 LA - Low Angle.
 British designation used to denote SP guns or directors.
 Means that they are intended for use solely against surface targets.
 Replaced by "Su" for surface in 1947.

 Lands - The bore surface between rifling grooves inside the gun barrel.
 See "Rifling," below.

 Life - See "EFC or ESR," above.

 Liner - A replaceable tube within the gun barrel.
 The useful life of a gun is measured by how much rifling remains.
 By having the rifling milled into a replaceable liner, the life of the gun barrel itself is increased by many times.
 A "Loose Liner" or "Loose Barrel Construction" means that the gun was built with a small clearance between the outer diameter of the liner and the inner diameter of the next outer part.
 When firing, the gas pressure elastically expands the liner but otherwise the clearance remains.
 This method of construction makes it easy to replace the liner after removal of the locking devices.
 The replacement method for standard liners is much more complicated.
 The USN used a "gun pit" into which the barrel was lowered.
-Heat was then applied to the outside of the barrel while cold air was pumped through the bore.
+Heat was then applied to the outside of the barrel while cold air or water was pumped through the bore.
 The result was that the barrel expanded while the liner contracted, thus opening a small clearance around the liner.
-The liner could then be extracted from the barrel.
+The liner could then be extracted from the barrel by hydraulic jacks.
 Liners are usually coated with graphite in an effort to ease assembly and disassembly.

 Locking Ring - A short cylindrical casting used for joining gun barrel tubes together.
 See "Hoop" above.

 MLR - British designation meaning Muzzle Loading Rifle.